jacquealvesb/wine-pairing/README.md

 # Wine Pairing
 An app that finds a wine that goes well with a food.
+Being developed to study and know more about accessibility in mobile apps.

+## Interface

+The planned interface can be found at [Figma](https://www.figma.com/file/GBMPwAFxXY2ocKImyMlKmy/Untitled).

 ## Getting Started

 To run the app on Xcode, you'll have to have a key for spoonacular API.
 You can get one by creating an account at [spoonacular API website](https://spoonacular.com/food-api).

-## Interface

-The planned interface can be found at [Figma](https://www.figma.com/file/GBMPwAFxXY2ocKImyMlKmy/Untitled).

 ## Running the app